noel-odero/Git-advanced/readme.txt

-ft/new-feature
+# ft/new-feature
-This is the readme
+- This is the readme

-Readme file
+## Readme file
+This assignment focuses on git advanced topics